 The unit price of the fund may include income and capital gains that the fund has earned, but not yet realized (in the case of capital gains) and/or paid out as a distribution.
-If you buy units of the fund just before it makes a distribution, you will be taxed on that distribution.
+If you buy units of the fund just before it makes a distribution, you will be taxed on that distribution and, accordingly, may pay tax on income or capital gains the fund earned before you owned it.
 For example, if the fund distributes its net income and net capital gains once a year in December and you buy units late in the year, you may have to pay tax on the net income and net capital gains it earned for the whole year.
-See the individual fund descriptions in "Specific Information About the Fund" for the distribution policy of the fund.
+See "Specific Information about the Fund" for the distribution policy of the fund.